xblazegmd/CommentMentions/README.md

 </div>

 ## DISCLAIMER
 This mod is still in development.
-If you managed to get a hold on this mod's repo, first of all, I'm sorry for my awful in-developement code 😓.
-And second of all, hope you enjoy!
+Bugs are to be expected.
 This mod was mainly tested in iOS, and can't get properly tested on any other platforms, so playtesting is appreciated A LOT.

+## Known issues
+- Can't put multiple values in the tags setting (cannot put any commas)

 ## Credits
 - GuineaPG for the mod idea (long story on how)